-- ➤ The Council operates a performance framework which was agreed following a review by the Performance Framework Sub-Committee.
-The framework measures performance against indicators and actions that are focused on the delivery of corporate objectives. - The Executive Director & Chief Finance Officer produces quarterly and annual financial reports which indicate financial performance against forecasts. - ➤ Directors, Heads of Service and Service Managers complete and sign annual Managers Assurance Statements confirming their arrangements for ensuring data quality and the existence, operation and effectiveness of controls within the service areas for which they are responsible - > External review of the Council's internal control environment by the Grant Thornton, including a thorough review of internal audit's work.
+- ➤ The Council operates a performance framework which was fundamentally reviewed this year.
+The framework is aligned to the Council's four key aims and measures performance against indicators and actions that are focused on the delivery of corporate objectives. - > The Executive Director & Chief Finance Officer produces quarterly and annual financial reports which indicate financial performance against forecasts. - ➤ Directors, Heads of Service and Service Managers complete and sign annual Managers Assurance Statements confirming their arrangements for ensuring data quality and the existence, operation and effectiveness of controls within the service areas for which they are responsible - External review of the Council's internal control environment by the external auditors Grant Thornton, including a thorough review of internal audit's work.